 Those experiences helped strengthen her resolve.
 “I wanted nothing more than to pursue my dream of acting which I learned here at the University of Tennessee,” she said.
 “I often think of UT as standing for Utter Tenacity.
 Tenacity is a big thing you’ve got to have out there, no matter what it is you are going after.”

 Be curious, she advised, look for joy, and be willing to change when needed.
 “There is so much room for improvisation.”

-The Department of Theatre has nationally competitive degree programs for undergraduate and graduate students.
+The UT Department of Theatre has nationally competitive degree programs for undergraduates and a nationally ranked MFA acting program for graduate students.

 UT is one of twelve universities in the US with its own professional theatre in the League of Resident Theatres.
 The Clarence Brown Theatre Company is fully integrated into the Department of Theatre’s curriculum.